Email: bdougan at live.unc.edu

 Research & Activities:

-During summer of 2016, Bryan studied Swahili at the African Foreign Languages Initiative at the University of Florida through a Foreign Languages and Area Studies Summer (FLAS) Fellowship awarded by the UNC African Studies Center.
-During the 2016-2017 and 2017-2018 academic years, he has received year-long FLAS Fellowships, also through the UNC African Studies Center, to study at the intermediate and advanced level.
+Bryan has received three Foreign Languages and Area Studies through UNC African Studies Center.
+During summer 2016, he studied Swahili at the African Foreign Languages Initiative at the University of Florida through a Summer FLAS Fellowship.
+During the 2016-2017 and 2017-2018 academic years, he has received year-long FLAS Fellowships to study at the intermediate and advanced level.
 He is also a Graduate Student Fellow at the UNC Parr Center for Ethics.